E501 series: History

 The first 10+5-car train was originally scheduled to be delivered in time for entry into service from the March 1995 timetable revision, but deliveries from Kawasaki Heavy Industries in Kobe were delayed until May due to the effects of the Great Hanshin earthquake in January of that year.
 The first trains ultimately entered revenue service from the start of the 1 December 1995 timetable revision.

 Between September and October 2006, modifications were made to the side windows to allow some windows to be opened.
 From October 2006, the fleet underwent modifications to add toilets, and from the start of the 18 March 2007 timetable revision, the E501 series trains were displaced from Jōban Line services out of Ueno by E531 series sets, and were transferred to local services on the Jōban Line north of and on the Mito Line.
 Between 2011 and 2012, the fleet underwent a life-extension refurbishment programme, which involved replacing electrical and brake equipment.
 These trains were originally equipped with Siemens GTO-VVVF propulsion systems, which were similar to the Keikyu 2100 series and also produced a "do-re-mi-fa-so-la-ti-do" scale when starting up.
 As part of the refurbishment, the propulsion system was changed to Toshiba IGBT-VVVF.

 Between December 2014 and December 2015, all PS29 lozenge-type pantographs were replaced with single-arm pantographs.

 Scrapping of the E501 series fleet commenced in August 2024, starting with 5-car set K751.

-In September 2025, four cars each from sets K752 and K753 were transferred to Kyushu.